-- P: P550.
+P660 Advanced Seminar in Psychiatric-Mental Health Nursing (3 cr.) - Koldjeski, Gorman P: P550.
 Laboratory: arranged.
-Social, cultural, and environmental factors influencing family crises in community; use of theoretical concepts in understanding and planning therapeutic nursing interventions.
+Social, cultural, and environmental factors influencing family crises in community; use of theoretical concepts in understanding and planning therapeutic nursing intervention.
 Clinical experiences in various settings. - P662 Seminar on Socio-Therapeutic Nursing (3 cr.)
 Koldjeski, Gorman P: consent of instructor.
 Laboratory: arranged.
 Provides opportunity for theoretical and empirical study on relevant social and environmental factors which directly influence the altering of patient behavior.
 Application of findings in various clinical and selected settings. - P664 Seminar in Psychiatric Nursing I (3 cr.)
 Koldjeski, Gorman, Bishop P: consent of instructor.
 Laboratory: arranged.
 Provides further opportunities for development of new theoretical concepts and synthesis of previously known ones.
 Further refinement of interpersonal competencies.
 Clinical application with groups and individuals. - P666 Seminar in Psychiatric Nursing II (3 cr.)

-R: consent of the instructor.
+P: consent of the instructor.
 Laboratory: arranged.
 Opportunity for further development of theoretical formulations and synthesis of relevant concepts in working with families in crises.
-Clinical applications include family therapy.

-P668 Seminar in Psychiatric Nursing III (3 cr.)
+Clinical applications include family therapy. - P668 Seminar in Psychiatric Nursing III (3 cr.)
+Koldjeski, Gorman Laboratory: arranged.

-Koldjeski, Gorman

-Laboratory: arranged.
 Further development of concepts of mental health and social psychiatry.
 Clinical experiences in community clinics, mental health settings, and in hospitals.
-Consideration of the roles and responsibilities of the clinical specialist involving both consultation and collaboration in interdisciplinary and multi-disciplinary relationships.
+Consideration of the roles and responsibilities of the clinical specialist involving both consultation and collaboration in interdisciplinary and multi-disciplinary relationships. - R500 Nursing Research (3 cr.)
+Guided experiences in research design and development of proposal for nursing study.

-★R590 Clinical Study in Nursing (3 cr.)
+R590 Nursing Study (3 cr.)

-Conferences and guided experiences in exploring and developing a significant clinical nursing problem relative to the student's major field of study.
+P: R500.
+Conferences and guided experiences in exploring and developing a nursing problem relative to the student's major field of study.
+With advisement and approval of counselor, option of enrolling for additional 3 credits in R699.